nodkz/relay-northwind-app/README.md

-Working example on **Relay Classic** can be found in [classic branch](https://github.com/nodkz/relay-northwind-app/tree/classic).
-Now I'm rewriting code base on **Relay Modern** in [modern branch](https://github.com/nodkz/relay-northwind-app/tree/modern).

-## Relay Northwind demo app
+## Northwind demo app (on Relay Modern)

 > This is a true story.
 The events depicted took place in Northwind in 1996-1998.
 At the request of the survivors, the names have been changed.
 Out of respect for the dead, the rest has been told exactly as it occurred.
 > **©Fargo**

 This is application shown Component-Based approach on full power 💪💪💪.

-Build using React, Relay and GraphQL.
+Build using React, Relay Modern, GraphQL, React Router 4.

 [Live DEMO](https://nodkz.github.io/relay-northwind/)